 Additionally, I haven’t got round to adding all of the cardboard detailing panels to hide the joins so excuse them missing from the photos below.

-So the first thing I advice before building the depot is to read through all the instructions for the various bits you may have picked up.
+So the first thing I advise before building the depot is to read through all the instructions for the various bits you may have picked up.
 There are quite a few ways to assemble them, depending on if you want the office connected to the rest of the depot or separate, or if you want to use one or more extension kits.

 As with all MDF kits – YOU NEED TO DRY FIT EVERYTHING.
 This is the biggest and most complex MDF kit I’ve seen (ignoring the truly gigantic galaxy building) and so there are lots of places where it can go horribly wrong.
 I really recommend not rushing it and taking your time as you assemble it.